ShivamRawat0l/react-native-loader-collection/README.md

 ## Goals

-Adding more animations to the collections using react-native-svg
+Adding more animations to the collections using react-native-svg.